teh-cmc/mmm/README.md

 We went from a ~326ms average to a ~0.9ms average; but the comparison isn't really fair now, is it?
 In case A we were storing every pointer, here we're simply not storing any.

-That leads us to case C, in which we build pointers to each and every integer in our unamanaged heap.
+That leads us to case C, in which we build pointers to each and every integer that's in our unamanaged heap.

 #### Case C: unamanaged heap, storing all generated pointers

-What happens when we build and store 10 million pointers for each and every integer in our unmanaged memory chunk?
+What happens when we build and store 10 million pointers: one for each and every integer that's in our unmanaged memory chunk?

 ```Go
 // build 10 million unsafe pointers on the managed heap